Generalized Crossover in Interacting Fermions within the Low-Energy Expansion: Abstract

 \section{Abstract}

 We generalize the Bardeen-Cooper-Schrieffer-Bose-Einstein-condensation (BCS-BEC) crossover of two-component fermions, which is realized by tuning the $s$-wave scattering length $a$ between the fermions, to the case of an arbitrary effective range $r_{\rm e}$.
 By using the Nozi\`{e}res-Schmitt-Rink (NSR) approach, we show another crossover by changing $r_{\rm e}$ and present several similarities and differences between these two crossovers.
-The region ($r_{\rm e}>a/2$) where the effective range expansion breaks down and the Hamiltonian becomes non-Hermitian is found.
-Our results are universal for interacting fermions with low-energy constants $a$ and $r_{\rm e}$ and are directly relevant to ultracold Fermi atomic gases as well as dilute neutron matter.
+Furthermore, the region ($r_{\rm e}>a/2$) where the effective range expansion breaks down and the Hamiltonian becomes non-Hermitian is found, being consistent with the Wigner's causality bound.
+Our results are universal for low-density interacting fermions with low-energy constants $a$ and $r_{\rm e}$ and are directly relevant to ultracold Fermi atomic gases as well as dilute neutron matter.

-{\it Introduction}--- The BCS-BEC crossover, which is realized by tuning the $s$-wave scattering length $a$ in cold atom experiments~\cite{Giorgini,Bloch,Chin,Regal,Zwierlein,Kinast,Bartenstein}, has been widely accepted as an important concept to understand strongly correlated quantum systems ~\cite{Eagles,Leggett,Nozieres,SadeMelo,Ohashi2,Ohashi3,Chen,Haussmann,Strinati}.
+The BCS-BEC crossover, which is realized by tuning the $s$-wave scattering length $a$ in cold atom experiments~\cite{Giorgini,Bloch,Chin,Regal,Zwierlein,Kinast,Bartenstein}, has been widely accepted as an important concept to understand strongly correlated quantum systems ~\cite{Eagles,Leggett,Nozieres,SadeMelo,Ohashi2,Ohashi3,Chen,Haussmann,Strinati}.
 Indeed, this phenomenon has been discussed in various systems such as superconductors ~\cite{Kasahara1,Kasahara2,Yang,Hanaguri,Guidini,Chubukov,Tajima2b,Iskin} and dense quark matter~\cite{Nishida,Abuki2,Abuki1,He}.
 In this regard, thermodynamic properties of strongly interacting ultracold Fermi gases have been experimentally investigated by changing $a$ near the unitarity limit ~\cite{Luo,Horikoshi2,Ku,Navon,Nascimbene, Horikoshi,Tajima3,Horikoshireview}.
 The observed quantities are universal for homogeneous two-component fermions with a dimensionless coupling parameter $1/(k_{\rm F}a)$ where $k_{\rm F}$ is the Fermi momentum.
 The equation of state in this atomic system ~\cite{Horikoshi,Tajima3,Horikoshireview,Gezerlis,Forbes,Lacroix,Pieter1} shows an excellent agreement with a variational calculation for dilute pure neutron matter (PNM)~\cite{FP,APR,Gezerlis2} which has a relatively large negative scattering length $a=-18.5$ fm~\cite{AV18} and the coupling parameter $1/(k_{\rm F}a)\simeq -0.04$ at a subnuclear density $\rho\simeq0.08$ fm$^{-3}$.